Impact of first-order phase transitions on dark matter production in the scotogenic model

 For the experimental constraints, the LEP precisely measured the decay widths of the $W$ and $Z$ bosons~\cite{Cao:2007rm} and does not allow a window for new decay channels into the inert scalar particles.
 Namely, the masses should satisfy

 Additionally neutral final states searches at the LEP~\cite{Lundstrom:2008ai} exclude the mass region

 There is the lower bound for the charged inert scalar

 This bound comes from the charged scalar pair production searches at LEP~\cite{Pierce:2007ut}.
 We also consider the constraints from the EW precision data, which can be avoided by assuming the mass degeneracy between the charged and neutral inert scalars ($m_{\eta^\pm}\approx m_{H}$ or $m_A$), because the custodial symmetry recovers in this limit~\cite{Haber:2010bw}.
-Note that the neutral inert scalars do not contribute to the Higgs boson invisible decay because the SM Higgs boson mass is smaller than any combination of two neutral inert scalar masses.
+Note that the neutral inert scalars do not contribute to the Higgs boson invisible decay because we set the neutral inert scalar masses such that any combination of those is smaller than the SM Higgs boson mass.